How Do People Get Mesothelioma?

 Advancements in Surgery

-Surgical treatment of mesothelioma began in the 1940s with the use of pneumonectomy and pleurectomy.
+Surgery for mesothelioma began in the 1940s using pneumonectomy and pleurectomy.
 Pneumonectomy is also used to treat lung cancer.

-A pleurectomy and decortication procedure developed in the 1960s.
-This mesothelioma surgery is still used today.
-It first helped patients with trapped lung caused by tuberculous empyema.
+The pleurectomy and decortication procedure is mesothelioma surgery.
+It was created in the 1960s and is still used today.
+Initially, it helped patients with trapped lungs due to tuberculous empyema.
+Now, it also aids those with mesothelioma.

-In the 1970s, doctors experimented with another surgery called an extrapleural pneumonectomy.
+In the 1970s, doctors tried a surgery called an extrapleural pneumonectomy.
 The mortality rate for this surgery back then was as high as 31%.
-Today it’s around 4% in leading cancer centers.
+Today, it’s around 4% in leading cancer centers.

-Heated intraperitoneal chemotherapy, or HIPEC, came about in the 1990s.
-Dr. Paul Sugarbaker was among the first to use it on peritoneal mesothelioma patients.
-HIPEC surgery helps half of peritoneal mesothelioma patients live longer than five years.
+Heated intraperitoneal chemotherapy, or HIPEC, was developed in the 1990s.
+The late Dr. Paul Sugarbaker was one of the first to use it for peritoneal mesothelioma patients.
+Now, HIPEC surgery allows half of these patients to survive beyond five years.

 Advancements in Chemotherapy